gunrock/docsify/docs/hive_phase2/hive_geolocation_phase2.md

 The Phase 1 single-GPU implementation is [here](https://gunrock.github.io/docs/#/hive/hive_geolocation).

 We parallelize across GPUs by using multi-GPU `ForAll` operator that splits the latitude and longitude arrays of Geolocation algorithm equally over multiple devices.
-For more detail on how `ForAll` was written to be multi-GPU can be found "Gunrock's `ForAll` Operator" section of the report.
+For more detail on how `ForAll` was written to be multi-GPU can be found [Gunrock's `ForAll` Operator](#gunrocks-forall-operator) section of the report.
 One optimization that we experimented with was using `BlockLoads` and shared memory (fast memory), to collectively load and process latitudes and longitudes in fast memory.

 ### Differences in implementation from Phase 1